EvictionLab/eviction-lab-website/content/eviction-tracking/gainesville-fl.md

 {{% report_chart id="race" data="/uploads/gainesville_linechart.csv" %}}

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, or Other/None.
-In early 2020, eviction filings were concentrated in neighborhoods in majority-white neighborhoods.
-In April, eviction filings dropped steeply across all neighborhoods.

 When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2021 and average filings in 2017–2019.<sup>1</sup>

 1. Eviction filing data were collected by Drew Nolan in association with the [Alachua County Labor Coalition](https://laborcoalition.org/).
 Historical averages are calculated for the years 2017-2019.

 {{%/ report_chart %}}